Velocidex/velociraptor-docs/content/knowledge_base/tips/deploying_in_agentless_mode.md

 {{% notice warning "Controlling number of instances" %}}

-Windows's Group Policy allows setting only a single instance of the program to run at the time, however we found in practice this is not reliable and sometimes GPO will launch dozens of copies of Velociraptor over time.
+Window's Group Policy allows setting only a single instance of the program to run at the time, however we found in practice this is not reliable and sometimes GPO will launch dozens of copies of Velociraptor over time.
 To avoid this we use the `--mutant` flag which